ubc-systopia/velosiraptor/doc/language.md

 ```

 Now this spans the address space with holes.
 However, often there are no holes and
 the entire address range is mapped.
-So we can leave out the limt part and the limit
+So we can leave out the limit part and the limit
 is given implicitly.

 ```